bratpeki/modern-milkytracker-guide/docs/trackerBasics.md

 - Pitch
 - Volume

-A tracker allows storing the compositions the user creates under some module format.
-In MT, you will be met with MOD and XM.
+A tracker allows storing the user-created composition under a binary file called a module.
+In MT, you will be met with two module formats: MOD and XM.
-These formats are usually of a much smaller file size than the lossless export, making trackers optimal for making "small", but good-sounding music.
+Modules are usually of a much smaller file size than the lossless export, making trackers optimal for making "small", but good-sounding music.

 ## Origin of the name

 We won't be going into too much history, since it's easy for those interested to find that information online.

-What you should know is that the term "tracker", or "sound tracker", comes from the term **"track"**.<br>
+**What you should know is that the term "tracker", or "sound tracker", comes from the term *"track"*.**

-A track is a single column in the program which holds musical data.<br>
+A *track* is a single column in the program which holds musical data.<br>
-The act of placing notes into tracks is called **tracking**.<br>
+*Tracking* is the act of placing notes into tracks.<br>
 There is some debate on what you call a musician that tracks, since the term "tracker" fits, but is taken.
-So more often than not, you'll just hear the term **"tracker musician"**.
+So more often than not, you'll just hear the term *"tracker musician"*.

 ## The basics of tracker music

 Here, we'll be looking at the basic elements of tracker music.<br>
-They will be covered in more detail in another doc.
+They will be covered in more detail in the "MilkyTracker basics" doc.

 ### Instruments